 New aerial video shows destruction in Grand Isle after Hurricane Ida

-GRAND ISLE - Video taken in the wake of Hurricane Ida show widespread wind damage and flooding in coastal Louisiana.
+GRAND ISLE - Video taken in the wake of Hurricane Ida shows widespread wind damage and flooding in coastal Louisiana.

 Grand Isle was among the areas hardest hit by the storm, which made landfall west of the coastal community.
 Local leaders said Tuesday that there has no running water, electricity or gasoline.